Sanket292001/FlashLightController/README.md

  - Minimum Value: 100ms
  - Maximum Value: As you wish (Depends on how much delay you want between FlashLight)

+### Note:
-Note: Remove AppAssets folder before using application from this repository
+- Remove AppAssets folder before using application from this repository
+- Application .apk file is present in AppAssets Folder